jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+13-02-2023 I'm lost

+First of all, I was sick the rest of the last week, therefore no blogs, sorry for that.

+Today...
+I don't really know what I was doing today.
+I couldn't really bring myself to focus on anything in particular.
+Might have something to do with the arguments that I had with some of my online buddies over the weekend, but that was... over the previous weekend I think?
+I don't even exactly remember what the timeline for anything is.
+It feels like there's so much on my mind right now and I just need to say STOP to one of the things.
+Or maybe just resolve them one after the other.
+I'll try the resolving thing first.
+Hopefully tomorrow is better.

 7-02-2023 Feeling sick.

 This is gonna be a short one.
 I don't feel well today